Skip to main content

 custom_format_groups

 Optional.
-Default: No CF groups are synced
+Default: No groups are skipped

 trash_id